fbgallet/roam-extension-stats/README.md

 - tooltip for other elements like dates in the calendar ?
 - info on referenes in the page and linked references ?
-- info on the frequency of changes ?

 ---